CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 -->
 ![Hybrid Computation.
 This graph shows how classical computers and quantum computers can work together to do powerful computation.](GatePictures/HybridComputer.png)

-Here is an example program from Xanadu that uses Python with Xanadu's Pennylane package that simulates hybrid computation of a gradient:
+Below is an example hybrid program from Xanadu that uses Python with Xanadu's Pennylane package that simulates hybrid computation of a gradient, which is a very important step for machine learning:

 ```
 import pennylane as qml